 - An identifier can denote an object; a function; a tag or a member of a structure, union, or enumeration; a typedef name; a label name; a macro name; or a macro parameter.
 The same identifier can denote different entities at different points in the program.
 A member of an enumeration is called an enumeration constant.
 Macro names and macro parameters are not considered further here, because prior to the semantic phase of program translation any occurrences of macro names in the source file are replaced by the preprocessing token sequences that constitute their macro definitions. - For each different entity that an identifier designates, the identifier is visible (i.e., can be used) only within a region of program text called its scope.
 Different entities designated by the same identifier either have different scopes, or are in different name spaces.
 There are four kinds of scopes: function, file, block, and function prototype.
 (A function prototype is a declaration of a function that declares the types of its parameters.) - A label name is the only kind of identifier that has function scope.
-It can be used (in a goto statement) anywhere in the function innermost function body in which it appears, and but not from within another function body of a lambda expression that is evaluated within that function body.32) A label is declared implicitly by its syntactic appearance (followed by a: and a statement). - Every other identifier has scope determined by the placement of its declaration (in a declarator or type specifier).
-If the declarator or type specifier that declares the identifier appears outside of any blockor list of parameters, capture or parameter list, the identifier has file scope, which terminates at the end of the translation unit.
-If the declarator or type specifier that declares the identifier appears inside a block, or within the list of parameter declarations in parameter list of a function definition or lambda expression, or if the identifier is a capture the identifier has block scope, which terminates at the end of the associated block or function body.
-If the declarator or type specifier that declares the identifier appears within the list of parameter declarations in parameter list of a function prototype (not part of a function definition), the identifier has function prototype scope, which terminates at the end of the function declarator.
-If an identifier designates two different entities in the same name space, the scopes might overlap.
+It can be used (in a goto statement) anywhere in the function body in which it appears, and is declared implicitly by its syntactic appearance (followed by a : and a statement).
+Each function body has a function scope that is separate from the function scope of any other function body.
+In particular, a label is visible in exactly one function scope (the innermost function body in which it appears) and distinct function bodies may use the same identifier to designate different labels.32) - Every other identifier has scope determined by the placement of its declaration (in a declarator or type specifier).
+If the declarator or type specifier that declares the identifier appears outside of any block or list of parameters, the identifier has file scope, which terminates at the end of the translation unit.
+If the declarator or type specifier that declares the identifier appears inside a block or within the list of parameter declarations in a function definition, the identifier has block scope, which terminates at the end of the associated block.
+If the declarator or type specifier that declares the identifier appears within the list of parameter declarations in a function prototype (not part of a function definition), the identifier has function prototype scope, which terminates at the end of the function declarator.33) If an identifier designates two different entities in the same name space, the scopes might overlap.
 If so, the scope of one entity (the inner scope) will end strictly before the scope of the other entity (the outer scope).
-Within the inner scope, the identifier designates the entity declared in the inner scope; the entity declared in the outer scope is hidden (and not visible) within the inner scope. - Unless explicitly stated otherwise, where this document uses the term "identifier" to refer to some entity (as opposed to the syntactic construct), it refers to the entity in the relevant name space whose declaration is visible at the point the identifier occurs.
+Within the inner scope, the identifier designates the entity declared in the inner scope; the entity declared in the outer scope is hidden (and not visible) within the inner scope.